kmateti/educational-projects/docs/depth-camera-piano.md

 ## Development Setup

 ### Dependencies
 This project uses modern Python packaging with `pyproject.toml` and `uv`.
+Note: the pinned python version is specified by the `.python-version` file, set to 3.11, and uv should automatically detect, install, and install the python dependencies compatible with that python version.

 ```bash
 # Install dependencies from lock file